maciejkuran/maciejkuran/README.md

 ## Beyond Coding

-- I enjoy cooking with my wife 🍲
+- I take pleasure in cooking alongside my wife, creating delicious meals, and sharing memorable culinary experiences 🍲.

-- I care for my bonsai trees 🌳
+- I attentively nurture my collection of Bonsai trees, tending to their needs and appreciating the beauty of horticulture and the art of cultivating miniature trees 🌳.

-- I play and watch football ⚽
+- I have a passion for football, both as an active player and an enthusiastic spectator.
+I enjoy participating in the game and cheering on teams with great enthusiasm ⚽.

-- I am crazy with my 2 PUGS 🧸🧸🧡
+- My two pugs hold a special place in my heart, and their playful nature brings me immense joy.
+I have an absolute fondness for these adorable companions 🧸🧸.

 <p align="center">
   <img  src="./images/me-and-pugs.png">